Child Education Planning Calculator

 You do not need to be exact.
 A reasonable estimate works better than an optimistic one.
 The calculator then adjusts this cost for inflation to show what the same education may cost in the future.

-Common education cost ranges (India vs Overseas)
+Common education cost ranges (India vs overseas)

 These ranges are estimates and can vary by institution, city, course, and year.